 - Expanding and diversifying.

 Other forms of eligibility requirements include geographical location and the size of your business.
 State and city grants are available only to small businesses located within the state or city offering the grant.
-In addition, many grants are available to small to medium business within a certain revenue range.
+In addition, many grants are available to small to medium business within a certain range of annual turnover.

-Small business grants come in nine broad categories and it’s likely that you will be able to find one that applies to your business situation.
+These types of grants come in nine broad categories.
+It’s likely that you will be able to find one that applies to your business situation.

 Small business grants for new and expanding businesses